pdaoust/stylus-helpers/README.md

 * **`inlineblock()`** and **`.inlineblock`**: includes `hasLayout` and `-moz-inline-stack` hacks for legacy browsers.

 * **`clearfix()`**, **`cf()`**, **`.clearfix`**, and **`.cf`**: A cross-browser clearfix that can be relied upon to work almost anywhere.
 A bit heavier than other clearfixes, but works great.
 I also included a `cf` alias for both the function and class, for convenience.

+* **`shadeborder(basecolor, amount)`**: shades the border as if there's a light above -- the top is lightened and the bottom is darkened by the specified amount.